Continuum Digital Flow PCR System

-The advent of digital PCR has unlocked new levels of precision and sensitivity for nucleic acid quantification, but high costs and complex workflows have put this technology out of reach for many research and clinical applications.
-Continuum, the digital assay platform under development at Dropworks, represents a new generation in assay technology, providing the sensitivity and accuracy of digital PCR within a simple, one-step workflow at similar costs to real-time PCR.
-Continuum puts the power of digital PCR into the hands of every researcher.
+The development of digital PCR has unlocked new levels of precision and sensitivity for nucleic acid quantification, but high costs and complex workflows have put this technology out of reach for many research and clinical applications.
+Continuum, the digital PCR system under development at Dropworks, represents a new generation in PCR technology, providing the sensitivity and accuracy of digital PCR within a simple, one-step workflow at costs that are similar to real-time PCR.
+Continuum will empower scientists by making DNA and RNA quantification faster, easier, more cost-effective, and higher-performing compared to other PCR methods currently available.
 Key features include:

 All of the steps of digital PCR are contained in a single instrument, giving a familiar real-time PCR workflow, reducing cost, and minimizing droplet loss

 Proprietary chemistry prevents cross-contamination and enables a common flow pathway, eliminating costly consumables and fluid handling steps associated with other digital PCR approaches

 Continuum Platform Benefits